hybridgroup/gocv/cmd/README.md

 Opens a video capture device, then streams MJPEG from it that you can view in any browser.

+## Motion-detect

+Opens a video capture device, then processes it looking for motion, human or otherwise.

 ## Saveimage

 Capture a single frame from a connected webcam, then save it to an image file on disk.